The Vegan Scavengers Who Want To Change The World

 For those who see foraging as a way to rekindle our connection to ancient human foragers, it is compelling to note that even before humans hunted, it is not unlikely that they occasionally consumed the remains of an animal killed and partially eaten by a carnivore.

-Some of these folks will eat foods that have subtle animal ingredients, muffins for example, but won’t eat anything as blatant as a milkshake or a chicken breast.
+Some of these folks will eat foods with subtle animal ingredients, such as muffins, but won’t eat anything as blatant as a milkshake or chicken breast.

 Others choose to abstain from animal ingredients for strictly health reasons.